-This topic provides answers to some frequently asked questions about the graceful start and shutdown solution provided by Microservices Governance of Microservices Engine (MSE).
+This topic provides answers to frequently asked questions about the graceful start and shutdown solution provided by Microservices Governance of Microservices Engine (MSE).

 If you enable the new version of Microservices Governance for your applications in the MSE console, you do not need to take note of this issue.

-• Completion of service registration before readiness probe
+Completion of service registration before readiness probe

-• Completion of service prefetching before readiness probe
+Completion of service prefetching before readiness probe

-The feature to complete service prefetching before readiness probe is no longer provided in the new version of Microservices Governance.
-The initial design objective of this feature is to ensure that the prefetching effect can meet expectations and prevent a sudden increase in queries per second (QPS) of prefetched services in the curve of the line chart.
+This feature is no longer provided in the new version.
+It was originally designed to ensure that the prefetching effect can meet expectations and prevent a sudden increase in the queries per second (QPS) curve for prefetched services.
 The implementation principle of this feature is to delay the time to pass a check performed by a Kubernetes readiness probe.
 This prolongs the overall version release time.
 This also ensures that the system provides sufficient time for new nodes to prefetch and allows old nodes to process specific amounts of traffic during the service prefetching.
 This ensures that the QPS value of prefetched services in the curve gradually increases over time.
 In the version release process, if all the old nodes are disabled during the prefetching of the new nodes, the new nodes need to process all online traffic.
 As a result, low-traffic service prefetching cannot be performed.
-If you enable this feature for your application in the old version of Microservices Governance, you can continue to use this feature in the new version for your application, and the feature has no negative impact on your application.
-However, you cannot enable this feature for new applications when you configure rules for the applications in the new version.
-If you enable this feature in the old version, we recommend that you do not disable this feature in the new version.
-To achieve the expected effect of low-traffic service prefetching in the new version of Microservices Governance, you can follow the instructions in What is the best practice for low-traffic service prefetching?
+Applications that have this feature enabled are not affected.
+However, you can no longer enable this feature for new applications when you configure rules.
+If you have previously enabled this feature, we do not recommend that you disable it.
+This feature has no negative impact on your application when it is enabled.
+For information about how to achieve the desired effect for low-traffic prefetching in the new version, see Best practices for low-traffic prefetching.

 When a consumer calls a service, the consumer selects a provider of the service.
 If low-traffic service prefetching is enabled for providers, Microservices Governance optimizes the provider selection process.
 When a consumer selects a provider, the weight of each provider is calculated as a percentage value (0% to 100%).
 The consumer preferentially selects and calls a provider that has a high weight.
 If low-traffic service prefetching is enabled for a provider, when the provider starts, the weight of the provider calculated by the consumer is low, and the consumer calls the prefetched nodes with a low probability.
 The calculated weight gradually increases over time and finally reaches 100%.
 When the calculated weight reaches 100%, the prefetching is complete, and the prefetched nodes can receive traffic as normal nodes.
 The provider includes its startup time in the metadata of the service registration information.
 The consumer calculates the weight of the provider based on the startup time.
 This process requires that Microservices Governance is enabled for both consumers and providers.

-• Low-traffic service prefetching starts after the application receives the first request and ends after the configured prefetching duration elapses.
+Low-traffic service prefetching starts after the application receives the first request and ends after the configured prefetching duration elapses.
 The default prefetching duration is 120s.
 If the application does not receive external requests, the prefetching is not triggered.

 Why is the prefetching data trend in the curve of the line chart not as expected?
 How do I resolve this issue?